denis-sokolov/portent/README.md

 If your website is non-English, make sure to set the language with a `{% set lang='XX' %}` anywhere in the template.

 Set a theme color for your website to use whenever it is possible to customize browser chrome with `{% set themeColor='blue' %}`.
 Any CSS color or syntax works.

+### Static
+Everything in `/static` will become part of your website.
+Use this to host fonts, videos, other resources of the sort.

 ## Usage